Are you an artist, musician, or designer looking to turn your creative passion into a successful business? Then you may be a creative entrepreneur!

 Most entrepreneurs in general possess certain skill sets that allow them to thrive as entrepreneurs.
 The same goes for “creative entrepreneurs.”

-Most entrepreneurs think creatively, are good decision-makers, are often good at leading, have a strong sense of initiative, determination, critical thinking, and are able to solve complex problems.
+Most entrepreneurs think creatively, are good decision-makers, are often good at leading, have a strong sense of initiative, determination, and critical thinking, and are able to solve complex problems.

 When thinking about the types of creative entrepreneurs, you can bucket them into 4 categories.